-- Applications or general infrastructure improvements, i.e. improvements that are not necessary for the advancement of the cargo ETT or installation or operation of the proposed technology, will not be considered.
-Such applications will not be considered for comprehensive merit review. - Applications that fall outside the technical parameters specified in Section I.B of the FOA. - Applications for proposed technologies that are not based on sound scientific principles.
+- Applications that fall outside the technical parameters specified in Section I.B of the FOA. - Applications for proposed technologies that are not based on sound scientific principles (e.g., violates the law of thermodynamics).

 II.
-Award Information
+AWARD INFORMATION

 A. AWARD OVERVIEW